cdated/all-your-tube/README.md

 # All Your Tube

 A minimalist web interface for yt-dlp that makes video downloading simple and accessible.
-Download videos to your server or locally from YouTube, Vimeo, etc. through an intuitive web UI.
+Download videos to your server or locally from sites like YouTube and Vimeo.

 ![Demo](docs/all-your-tube-demo.gif)

 ## What Makes It Special

-- **Download Links**: Create links for client-side downloads.
+- **Download Link Generation**: Create links for client-side downloads
 - **Real-Time Progress**: Watch downloads happen live with streaming logs
 - **Organized Downloads**: Organize videos into custom folders
 - **Zero Client Software**: Just a web browser - works on any device